AhanaPodder97/HR_Analytics/README.md

 • Attrition across various departments

-• Business Travel
+• Count of employees travel for business

 • Relation between overtime work and atrrition

 • Corelation between atrrition employees and their total working years

-• Number of Companies Worked

-• Distance from Home

-• Attrition rate between high-performance and low-performance employees